NGC 488

 NGC 488 is a face-on spiral galaxy in the constellation Pisces.
+It was discovered by German-British astronomer William Herschel on 13 December 1784.
 It is at a distance of about 90 million light-years away from Earth.
-Its diameter is estimated to be 52,6 Kpc (171.000 ly).
+Its diameter is estimated to be ~185,800 Light Years (~52.7 Kpc).
 The galaxy has a large central bulge, and is considered a prototype galaxy with multiple spiral arms.
 Its arms are tightly wound.
 Star forming activity has been traced within the arms.
 The nucleus of NGC 488 has been found to be chemically decoupled, being twice as metal rich as the central bulge of the galaxy.
-NGC 488, with the exception of its smaller companions, that form NGC 488 group, is an isolated galaxy.
+NGC 488, with the exception of its smaller companions, form the NGC 488 group; a relatively isolated galaxy group.

+Supernovae

-The galaxy was discovered by William Herschel on 13 December 1784.
-Two supernovae have been observed in NGC 488, SN 2010eb, possibly Ia with peak magnitude 14.7, and SN 1976G, with magnitude 15.
+Two supernovae have been observed in NGC 488: